 Having planned Android app development in both Java and Kotlin languages for a variety of different app types, we believe that Kotlin does have a series of benefits that places it several points ahead of Java.
 But the time is too soon to say that Kotlin will replace Java for the community support that the latter comes with is uncontested.

-Businesses should choose an Android app development company that holds expertise in both Java and Kotlin, instead of concentrating and restricting themselves to a Java or Kotlin Android application development company.
+Businesses should choose an Android app development service that holds expertise in both Java and Kotlin, instead of concentrating and restricting themselves to a Java or Kotlin Android application development company.

 FAQs About Kotlin vs Java

-Kotlin is primarily used for Android app development but its code-sharing features also come in handy when developing iOS apps.
+Kotlin is primarily used for building Android mobility solutions but its code-sharing features also come in handy when developing iOS apps.
 Kotlin comes loaded with some characteristics of cross-platform development.

 Kotlin is yet to reach the state of mass adoption that Java is presently on, making it difficult to comment if Kotlin is indeed better than Java.
 But from a birds view level, Kotlin does come with features which are better than Java’s

-When it comes to focus on Kotlin vs Java for 2019, there are a number of factors that shows Kotlin is different from Java.
+When it comes to focusing on comparing Kotlin and Java, there are a number of factors that show Kotlin is different from Java.
 Some of them are:-

 - No Raw Types